theopn/dotfiles/README.md

 > For school SSH server

-Basic shell setting with just ls alias and prompt.
+Basic shell setting with some aliases and prompt.

 #### Doom Emacs